dotlang/language/README.md

 ###Classes

-Each source code file represents a class which can be a simple class (like a normal class in other OOP languages) or an interface (same as interface in other languages).

-If class has no fields or constructor, and none of the methods have a body, then it's an `interface`, else it is a normal class.
-In a normal class, all methods must have bodies.
+Each source code file represents either an interface or class.
+What separates these two is that, an interface has no fieds or constructor, and all method are without body.
+Everything else is considered a class.

-Normal classes can be referenced using instance notation (`varName.memberName`) or static notation (`ClassName.memberName`), which will refer to the special instance of the class (static instance).
+Each class's instances can be referenced using instance notation (`varName.memberName`), or you can use static notation (`ClassName.memberName`) which will refer to the special instance of the class (static instance).
 There is an static instance for every class which will be initialized upon first reference (static means state-less so it does not need any initialization code upon creation).

-Notes:
+*Notes:*
-- It is invalid for a class to have bodies only for some of methods.
-Either all of methods should have bodies or none of them should have (no abstract class).
+- Note that you cannot have bodies only for some of the class methods (no abstract class).
 - There is no inheritance.
 Composition is encouraged instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
-If not, it is considered public.
+If not, it is public.
 - You can prevent usage of a class as a non-static class by defining constructor as private.
+- The order of the contents of source code file matters: First `import` statements, then compiler directions, fields and methods.

 ###Class members